Frequently Asked Questions

 Why not just provide me a list?
 Category IDs vary by country.
 For instance, Antiques in the US, is 20081, but in France, it's Art, antiquités and Category ID 353.
 If you end up using the wrong Category ID, you most likely won’t get the kind of results you want in the Smart Placements banner.

 Category IDs can change over time as consumer products diversify or we reorganize categories to better suit customer searches and needs.
 You can keep up with eBay category IDs for the US here: http://pages.ebay.com/sellerinformation/news/categorychanges.html.
+There isn’t a corresponding page for the Australian market at this time.

 Can I edit the Smart Placements banner after I’ve created it?
 How does that work?
 Do I have to do anything on my site after saving changes?